Kingxukai/linux/Documentation/scsi/scsi-changer.rst

 it should work with this driver too.

-Over time a few more ioctls where added, volume tag support for example wasn't covered by the NetBSD ioctl API.
+Over time a few more ioctls where added, volume tag support for example wasn't covered by the woke NetBSD ioctl API.

 Current State